dhruvbhagtani/EMSC-8033-project/ProjectPlan.md

 ## Testing, validation, documentation

 Testing and validation are important aspects of any code.
-The reason for starting the toy model from scratch is that since the differential equations are so simplified that we can solve them to obtain analytical solutions, and compare them with the numerical solution.
+The reason for starting the toy model from scratch is that the differential equations are so simplified that we can solve them to obtain analytical solutions, and compare them with the numerical solution.
 This way, we can lay a strong foundation and build our way upwards.
 Some more tests can be doing a Von Neumann error analysis to understand why the FD, BD or CD schemes are failing for a specific differential equation.
 In addition, the _assert_ function is a very handy tool to throw exception errors and understand the source of these errors.

 Finally, I intend to document each piece of code in the following fashion: